The small business no-nonsense guide to GDPR

 The right to be informed

-Put simply, you need a privacy notice which transparently and simply explains who you are, what data you are collecting, for what purpose (especially if the data will be used in profiling), for how long will you hold onto the data and finally if you will pass it onto a third party.
+For this, you need a privacy notice which transparently and simply explains who you are, what data you are collecting, for what purpose (especially if the data will be used in profiling), for how long will you hold onto the data and finally if you will pass it onto a third party.

 You must also clearly state where you got the personal data from if you did not get it directly from the data subject, as well as how the data subject may withdraw consent or complain to the relevant supervisory body.